 - 12.1.1 A Generation Company is required to operate their scheduled generating units and/or priority dispatch generating units in accordance with the scheduling and dispatch procedures described in Chapter 3 of the WESM Rules.
-More specifically, scheduled generating units and priority dispatch generating units shall generate in accordance with the dispatch schedules communicated pursuant to WESM Rules Clause 3.8.1 and in accordance with the dispatch conformance standards specified in Clause 3.8.5.
-They are to follow such schedules unless otherwise restricted or instructed by the System Operator. - 12.1.2 The Market Operator is required to develop and publish the dispatch conformance standards, in consultation with the System Operator and Trading Participants.
-Such standards shall be in accordance with WESM Rules Clause 3.8.5, and be consistent with the Grid Code, and the Distribution Code. - 12.1.3 A must dispatch generating unit shall generate at its maximum available output at all times, unless the Market Operator or System Operator has instructed the generating unit to restrict its output.
-If the scheduled output has been so restricted pursuant to WESM Rules Clauses 3.6.1.7 and 3.6.1.8, the Must dispatch generating unit shall ensure its output does not exceed the value included in the dispatch schedule.
-The
+More specifically, scheduled generating units and priority dispatch generating units shall generate in accordance with the dispatch schedules communicated pursuant to WESM Rules Clause 3.8.17 and in accordance with the dispatch conformance standards specified in Clause 3.8.5.8 They are to follow such schedules unless otherwise restricted or instructed by the System Operator.9 - 12.1.2 The Market Operator is required to develop and publish the dispatch conformance standards, in consultation with the System Operator and Trading Participants.
+Such

-&lt;sup>7 WESM Rules Clause 3.8.1 (g)
+7 WESM Rules Clause 3.8.1 (g)